mo7amedashraf98/data_analysis_portfolio/README.md

 📚 **SQL:** Skilled in querying databases to extract and analyze data efficiently.

 🐍 **Python:** I leverage Python and its libraries such as Pandas, NumPy, Seaborn, Matplotlib, and Plotly Express for advanced data analysis, statistical modeling, and interactive data visualization.

+📊**Tableau**: Leveraging data exploration and visualization to gain insights from data.

 # What you'll find in this repo: